 Ground balancing the detector reduces false detections and enables good targets to be displayed and heard correctly.

 Ground balance settings affect both normal discrimination detection and pinpoint operation.

-If there is difficulty ground balancing in an area with the X-TERRA, try reducing the Sensitivity (p.
-46).
+If there is difficulty ground balancing in an area with the X-Terra 50, try reducing sensitivity (pg.
+44).